afska/gba-link-connection/README.md

 ## Usage

-- Include the library you want (e.g. [LinkCable.hpp](lib/LinkCable.hpp)) in your game code, and refer to its comments for instructions.
-Most of these libraries are provided as single header files for simplicity.
-The only external dependency is **libtonc**, which comes preinstalled with *devkitARM*.
+- Include the `lib/` folder in your project's include directory, and use the library you want (e.g. [LinkCable.hpp](lib/LinkCable.hpp)).
+Refer to its comments for instructions.
+No external dependencies are required.
 - Check out the [examples](examples) folder.
 	* Builds are available in [Releases](https://github.com/afska/gba-link-connection/releases).
 	* They can be tested on real GBAs or using emulators.